WeStOn2000/WeStOn2000/README.md

 **Full Stack JavaScript Developer | Open to Work Immediately**

 Hi!
 I'm Weston Rwigema, a dedicated and passionate Full Stack JavaScript Developer based in **Ottawa, Ontario, Canada**.
-I specialize in building dynamic, scalable web applications using modern technologies like **React**, **Node.js**, **Express**, and **SQLite**.
+I specialize in building dynamic, scalable web applications using modern technologies like **React**, **Javascript**, **Node.js**, **Express**, and **SQLite**.
 With a strong foundation in both front-end and back-end development, I am eager to bring my skills to a collaborative team and take on new challenges.

 ---